Who We Are

 How.
 The Community Newspaper Project has created a unique template for web-based newspapers through the creation of the Chestertown Spy in 2009.
 That original model has been expanded with the establishment of other test sites in Maryland (Talbot Spy and Queen Anne’s Spy) and Idaho (Ketchum Keystone), and can now be quickly replicated in other communities seeking to improve local news and educational sources.

-While the template itself is a powerful tool, the Community Newspaper Project also provides these local enewspapers with the training, mentoring, technical and financial support to allow them to operate a professional and economically sustainable service to the community.
+While the template itself is a powerful tool, the Community Newspaper Project also provides these local newspaper staff and volunteers with the training, mentoring, technical and financial support to allow them to operate a professional and economically sustainable service to the community.

-The Community Newspaper Project will secure funding through sponsorship, grants, and through its newspaper network.
+The Community Newspaper Project will secure funding through sponsorship, grants, and through its newspaper network in cooperation with the Mid-Shore Community Foundation.